jrestful/server/core/README.md

 ## What does `core` provide?

+### For your services

+`org.jrestful.business.support.GenericService` and `org.jrestful.business.support.GenericServiceImpl` are an interface and an abstract class for your services.

 ### For your controllers

 `org.jrestful.web.controllers.support.GenericController` and `org.jrestful.web.controllers.rest.support.GenericRestController` are abstract classes for your controllers and REST controllers.